sts10/generated-wordlists/readme.markdown

 # Generated word lists

-A repository for word lists I've generated using Google Ngram data to favor commonly used English words.
+A repository for word lists I've generated.
+Some lists are based on Google Ngram data, while others are based on [word frequency on Wikipedia](https://github.com/IlyaSemenov/wikipedia-word-frequency/blob/master/results/enwiki-20190320-words-frequency.txt).

 ## About the word lists

-**[basic.txt](lists/basic.txt)**: A long word list
+**[basic.txt](lists/basic.txt)**: A long word list based on common words in Google Ngram data
 ```text
 List length               : 18209
 Mean word length          : 7.69